-Our most recent newsletter featuring the latest news about the Lindau Nobel Laureate Meetings is now available online.
+Our current newsletter featuring the latest news about the Lindau Nobel Laureate Meetings, the Annual Report 2019 and the Nobel Family Tree Topic Cluster is now online.

-The preliminary programme of the 68th Lindau Nobel Laureate Meeting (Physiology/Medicine) is now available online.
+The Annual Report 2019 of the Lindau Nobel Laureate Meetings is out now.

 The report features highlights of the 69th Lindau Nobel Laureate Meeting (Physics), including overviews of the programme sessions, reviews by Nobel Laureates and young scientists as well as further high points of our year.

 The pdf edition of the Annual Report can be downloaded here.

 In a new Nobel Lab 360°, 2017 Nobel Laureate Joachim Frank takes viewers on a virtual tour through his laboratory at Columbia University in New York City, USA.
 Learn about cryo-electron microscopy for whose development Prof. Frank received the 2017 Nobel Prize in Chemistry with Jacques Dubochet and Richard Henderson.
 Prof. Frank and colleagues introduce us to their work and the secrets of ribosome imaging.